-During his career he worked as editor and publisher of newspapers in Longview, Lufkin, Nacogdoches and San Augustine.
-He began writing a column in 1982 and has written at least once weekly since without fail, though there are quite a few he would like to take back.
+During his career, Gary served as editor and publisher of newspapers in Longview, Lufkin, Nacogdoches, Mount Pleasant, San Augustine, Cedar Park and Junction City, Kansas.
+He also taught journalism at Kilgore College.
+He began writing a column in 1982 and has written at least once weekly since without fail, though there are quite a few he would like to retract.
 The New York Times News Service distributed his column nationally from 1995 through 2009.
 His pieces have been published in the Detroit Free Press, Miami Herald, Austin American-Statesman, Palm Beach Post, Atlanta Journal-Constitution and — his personal favorite — the Maui News.

 Borders has published two collections of columns, the “Loblolly Chronicles” in 2010 and “Behind and Beyond the Pine Curtain” in 2005.
 The University of Texas Press published “A Hanging in Nacogdoches” in 2006, his account of a brutal murder in 1902 in the state’s oldest town, and the trial that followed.
 He is currently researching another book, which should be completed by the end of 2015.
 He is also threatening to release another collection of columns.